Chilipp/djac-app/POSTINSTALL.md

-On first visit, you can create a bikeWeite superuser.
+On first visit, you can create a DJAC superuser.